TreeHacks/challenges-2020/medical.md

 * Information Ownership
   * How can we improve access and control of our medical history information records?
 #### Datasets + Technologies:
-* list datasets with hyperlinks (public and sponsor datasets alike)
 * Stanford [Tensorflow tutorial](https://github.com/chiphuyen/stanford-tensorflow-tutorials) - should you decide to work on data-intensive projects
 * [World Health Organization](https://www.who.int/healthinfo/universal_health_coverage/en/): This includes specific information about health coverage across international countries.
 * [National Emergency Medical Services Information System](https://nemsis.org/): The National Emergency Medical Services Information System (NEMSIS) is the national database storing EMS data from the U.S. States and Territories.